Life Conference 2024

 Workshop G8 11:20 - 12:05 Destination attestation: surveying the MA attestation landscape Read more

-With the final parts of the Solvency UK reforms coming live at the end of 2024, this session will provide high-level insights on the industry’s experience of the attestation implementation.
-We’ll explore key lessons learned by leveraging industry surveys and discussions as firms embed the attestation into business-as-usual operations.
+With the final parts of the Solvency UK reforms going live at the end of 2024, this session will provide high-level insights on the industry’s approach to the matching adjustment attestation.
+We’ll explore the range of ways in which industry players have chosen to address the attestation requirements by leveraging industry surveys and discussions as firms embed the attestation into business-as-usual operations.

 Areas of focus will include:

-• areas likely to come under further supervisory attention
+• views on aspects of the attestation that are likely to come under further regulatory attention

 We will also look at knock-on impacts of the changes to investment flexibility, such as the differing strategic approaches taken by firms in response to greater investment flexibility.